 Finding a pillow—and a pillow arrangement—that works best for you can increase your chances of getting sufficient sleep.
-Interested?
-Here’s a guide for pillows and sleeping with sciatica pain.
+Follow these tips to sleep better with sciatica and feel more refreshed when you wake up:

-- Create a supportive reclining position using a two-piece wedge cushion.
 A two-piece wedge cushion offers a similar position to a reclining chair, but it can be used on the surface of your mattress.
-The two-piece wedge cushion is designed to prop up your back and elevate your legs, which can take pressure off the nerve roots in your lumbar spine, and may offer you enough relief to fall asleep.
+The two-piece wedge cushion is designed to prop up your back and elevate your legs, which can take the pressure off the nerve roots in your lower back and may offer you enough relief to fall asleep.

-- Use pillows to keep you from rolling onto your side.
 For many people with sciatica, sleeping on their side exacerbates the pain.
-You can use pillows to hedge yourself in while you sleep on your back.
+You can use pillows to wedge yourself in while you sleep on your back.
 This simple trick can prevent you from accidentally rolling over in your sleep.

-- Side sleepers: place a contoured pillow in between your knees.
 If you prefer sleeping on your side, there are methods you can try to get a good sleep despite the sciatica pain.
-You may benefit from using a contoured pillow, shaped to fit snugly and comfortably between your legs at the knee.
+You may benefit from using a contoured pillow, shaped to fit snugly and comfortably between your knees.
 A contoured pillow can help reduce lumbar spine pressure and keep your body aligned.

 In This Article:

-- Try sleeping on your stomach with a pillow under your hips.
-It is generally best to avoid sleeping on your stomach, but if you try sleeping on your stomach, be sure to place a flat pillow underneath your hips to keep your spine aligned.
+As a general rule, sleeping on the tummy is not encouraged because this position can strain your neck and back.
+But if you like sleeping on your stomach, place a flat pillow underneath your hips to keep your spine aligned.
 Use a flat pillow—or no pillow at all—underneath your head, in order to prevent neck strain.